-The VD100 also includes some basic features, such as: 1 x Slot 1 for Pentium ® III/II/Celeron, VIA Apollo Pro Plus chipset, 4 x DIMM slots, 5 x PCI slots, 1 x FDC floppy disk connector, 2 x IDE connectors, 2 x USB ports, 1 x PS/2 mouse, 1 x PS/2 keyboard ports, one parallel port, two serial ports, ATX power connector, one Sound Blast Link connector, and much, much more!
+The VD133 also includes some basic features, such as: 1 x Slot 1 for Pentium ® III/II/Celeroff^M, VIA Apollo Pro 133 chipset, 3 x DIMM slots, 5 x PCI slots, 2 x ISA slots, 1 x FDC floppy disk connector, 2 x IDE connectors, 2 x USB ports, 1 x PS/2 mouse, 1 x PS/2 keyboard ports, one parallel port, two serial ports, ATX power connector, one Sound Blaster Link connector, and much, much more!

-The VD100 has speed, convenience, and reliability, all wrapped up in one outstanding motherboard.
-The VD100 is ahead of the pack.
+The VD133 has speed, convenience, and reliability, all wrapped up in one outstanding motherboard.
+The VD133 is ahead of the pack.
 There is no other motherboard quite like it.